Luke-Skycrawler/Luke-Skycrawler/README.md

 - ⚡ Fun fact: ...
 -->

-Senior student @ Zhejiang University CAD & CG Laboratory.
-Advised by Professor Xu Weiwei.
+PhD candidate @ University of Utah, after receiving B.E. in Zhejiang University in 2022.
+Advised by Professor Yin Yang.

-I'm currently conataminating taichi(https://github.com/taichi-dev/taichi) project with my cringe code and working on a auto-quantization compiler support
+I'm currently conataminating taichi(https://github.com/taichi-dev/taichi) project with my cringe code and working on a auto-quantization compiler support.

 - My personal website is at https://luke-skycrawler.github.io/.